KevinMAraujo/datascience4health/README.md

-# Impacto da pandemia de Covid-19 sobre o tratamento do câncer de mama no SUS
+# Projeto Impacto da pandemia de Covid-19 sobre o tratamento do câncer de mama no SUS

-# Impact of the Covid-19 pandemic on the treatment of breast cancer in SUS
+# Project Impact of the Covid-19 pandemic on the treatment of breast cancer in SUS

 # Apresentação